kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```

-* The client now listens to events from this `channel`, to be notified about new messages corresponding to the subscription filters.
+* The client now listens to events from the `channel`, and will be notified any time a message is processed that matches the subscription filters.

-#### 2nd step : notify about real-time actions
+#### 2nd step : Notification

-The following diagram shows how Kuzzle handles a new message and how subscribed clients are notified:
+The following diagram shows how Kuzzle Backend handles a new message and how subscribed clients are notified:

 ![pubsub_scenario_details2]({{ site_base_path }}assets/images/request-scenarios/pubsub/details2.png)